Q&A with Stephanie Little

 Partner at Chenchow Little Architects

 Q. What appealed to you about UNSW and your degree?

 My partner Tony Chenchow and myself both researched local Universities prior to applying to UNSW.
 Practicing architects we spoke to all recommended UNSW.

 We met through mutual friends within the Architecture faculty.
 Other students we met during our time at UNSW are still some of closest friends and form a network of contacts across the world.

-Q. How has your degree at UNSW BE helped you achieve your professional goals?
+Q. How has your degree at UNSW School of BE helped you achieve your professional goals?